graphql/graphql-spec/rfcs/InputUnion.md

   * Potential solution: only allow a single built-in leaf type per input union.
 * Objection: Output polymorphism is restricted to Object types only.
 Supporting Leaf types in Input polymorphism would create a new inconsistency.

-### F) Changing field from an input type to a polymorphic type including that type is non-breaking
+### F) Migrating a field to a polymorphic input type is non-breaking

 Since the input object type is now a member of the input union, existing input objects being sent through should remain valid.

 * Objection: achieving this by indicating the default in the union (either explicitly or implicitly via the order) is undesirable as it may require multiple equivalent unions being created where only the default differs.
-* Objection: achieving this by indicating a default type in the input field is verbose/potentially ugly.
+* Objection: Numerous changes to a schema currently introduce breaking changes.
+The possibility of a breaking change isn't a breaking change and shouldn't prevent a polymorphic input type from existing.

 ### G) Input unions may include other input unions

 To ease development.

+* Objection: Adds complexity without enabling any new use cases.

-### H) Input unions should accept plain data from clients
+### H) Input unions should accept plain data

-Clients should be able to pass "natural" input data to unions without specially formatting it, adding extra metadata, or otherwise doing work.
+Clients should be able to pass "natural" input data to unions without specially formatting it or adding extra metadata.

 ### I) Input unions should be easy to upgrade from existing solutions

 Many people in the wild are solving the need for input unions with validation at run-time (e.g. using the "tagged union" pattern).
 Formalising support for these existing patterns in a non-breaking way would enable existing schemas to become retroactively more type-safe.

+* Objection: The addition of a polymorphic input type shouldn't depend on the ability to change the type of an existing field or an existing usage pattern.
+One can always add new fields that leverage new features.

 ### J) A GraphQL schema that supports input unions can be queried by older GraphQL clients